PSthelyBlog/ai_assisted_framework_claude/README.md

 ## Overview

-This framework provides a set of foundational documents and a configuration structure (`CLAUDE.md`) that, when used with the `claude` CLI, initializes your Claude Code session with:
+This framework provides a set of foundational documents and a configuration structure (`CLAUDE.md`) that, when used with the `claude` CLI, initializes your Claude Code session with the necessary context.
+A `start.sh` script is provided to launch the `claude` CLI with the correct initial behavioral prompt.

+The framework includes:
 *   **`Catalyst` Persona:** An AI assistant embodying an experienced IT Architect, Project Manager, and visionary AI strategist. `Catalyst` guides project planning, RFI (Request for Implementation) generation, and oversees `Forge`.
 *   **`Forge` Persona:** An AI assistant embodying an expert-level Software Engineer and System Operator. `Forge` translates RFIs into code, performs system operations (with strict safety protocols), and manages testing and documentation at the implementation level.
 *   **The AI-Assisted Dev Bible:** A comprehensive standardization framework governing all aspects of development, including security (ICERC protocol for system commands), testing, documentation, version control, and ethical AI usage.